davenaylor/postie/readme.txt

   * Fixed some issues with parsing html e-mail
   * Got rid of stupid mime tag (thanks Jeroen)
   * No longer adding slashes before calling wp_insert_post
+  * When using custom image field, each image has a unique key

 * 1.2.1 (2009.05.07)
   * Got rid of stupid version checking